leo-v16/CODING-X-Y-Z/README.md

 - 👀 I’m interested in web dev and machine learning
 - 🌱 I’m currently learning css and java script
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me nitamnath121@gmail.com
+- 📫 How to reach me ritamnath121@gmail.com

+- I believe you spelled your email wrong and I learned to fork

 <!---
 CODING-X-Y-Z/CODING-X-Y-Z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.